Error Code 13

 Steps

-1. Turn off power at the breaker or power switch AND shut off the gas supply Locate the furnace circuit breaker and turn it OFF.
-Find the gas shutoff valve on the supply line to the furnace and turn it to the closed position (perpendicular to the pipe).
+1. Turn off electrical power at the breaker and shut off the gas supply valve Locate the furnace circuit breaker and flip it to OFF.
+Turn the gas shutoff valve to the OFF position (perpendicular to the pipe).
 If you smell gas, leave immediately and call your gas company.

 How to Verify